Welcome!

 Please email if you have any questions or to confirm attendance at sbccalgary@gmail.com.

-We acknowledge and are grateful to be on the traditional territories of the people of the Treaty 7 region: the Blackfoot Confederacy (Siksika, Kainai, and Piikani Nations), the Tsuu T’ina Nation, and the Nakoda (Wesley, Chiniki and Bearspaw Nations).
+We acknowledge and are grateful to be on the traditional territories of the people of the Treaty 7 region: the Blackfoot Confederacy (Siksika, Kainai, and Piikani Nations), the Tsuu T’ina Nation, and the Nakoda (Goodstoney, Chiniki and Bearspaw Nations).
 We recognize the Blackfeet Nation south of the colonial border as well.
 We acknowledge the status and non status First Nations, Inuit, and Métis people and all the beings who live here on Turtle Island, including the land, the water, the air, the trees, the animals and so on.

 We also acknowledge all the residential school survivors, victims, and their families from schools in this area.
 Treaty 7 was a broken promise from the beginning and as Settlers, we must recognize this and work towards building relationships and acting like treaty people.
 I am a Settler of British and German descent whose paternal ancestors profited from land annexation from a Treaty 4 nation in Saskatchewan and work towards repairing the harm colonization has done.
 I recognize the privilege that being a white settler has afforded me and that I am not an expert on being an Indigenous accomplice.